 - If you’re buying your first hose, why not look at a complete hosepipe kit?
 These come with everything you need to get started, from the hose and reel to connecting adaptors and a choice of nozzles.
 We’ve got some great value starter kits that will get you up and running before you know it.

-These are available in three different varieties – oscillating, rotating and spike sprinklers:
+Sprinklers are available in three different varieties – oscillating, rotating and spike:

 - Oscillating sprinklers move an arched spray bar from side to side, gently watering in a rectangular shape.